noramirabal/MGSC310_Final/README.md

 # Political Party Rating
 ## Problem Statement
-The goal of this project is to create an algorithm which will predict a persons rating of both the Democratic and Republican party based on their demographics.
+The goal of this project is to create an algorithm which will predict a person's rating of both the Democratic and Republican party based on their demographics.

 ## Motivation
 The reason behind creating such an algorithm is to aid candidates and their team in planning and budgeting: